Utility and Conversion Functions

 String Data Type

 You can convert between a string data type and an axis, integer, or real data type with the functions in the String Functions topic.
-See the relevant string functions that follow.
+See the relevant string functions at the end of this section.

 Returns the string representation of the specified axis value.